TeamPhoenix22/CMM_Challenge/README.md

 For category 3 insurance plans it is more useful to cluster drugs into tiers using early-year copay and difference between early- and late-year copay
 (as opposed to copay & rejection rate).
 ![](images/type3tiers.png)
+1) Low copays, large proportion of costs payed after deductible (coinsurance)
+2) Medium copays, medium proportion of costs payed after deductible (coinsurance)
+3) Higher copays, smaller proportion of costs payed after deductible (coinsurance)
+4) Highest copays, apparently no coinsurance

+The linear boundaries between these clusters were determined by SVM and further classification was done by analyzing rejection rate.
+Although this method of clustering differs from the method used for Types 1 & 2 insurance plans, the following plot shows that this classification agrees with clustering by rejection rate.
+The only exception is between tiers 3 and 4, which rejection rate alone apparently do not distinguish.
 ![](images/type3tiers-rej.png)

 ## Next Steps